top of page

 • Proof of willingness to return after the end of the business trip

-The requirements for a business visa may vary depending on the country .
-If in doubt, the exact requirements for a business visa should be researched on the website of the German embassy in your home country, where relevant information sheets are available.
+The requirements for a business visa can vary depending on the country .
+If in doubt, the exact requirements for a business visa should be researched on the website of the German embassy in your home country, where relevant information leaflets are available.

 4.1 Guide to applying for a business visa

-The application for a business visa for Germany is made through the German embassy or consulate in your home country.
-To apply for a business visa for Germany, you must proceed as follows:
+Applications for a business visa for Germany are made through the German embassy or consulate in your home country.
+To apply for a business visa for Germany, you must follow these steps:

 • Step 1: Make an appointment at the relevant embassy or Visa Application Center (e.g. VFS Global or TLS Contact)